videogular/videogular2/docs/how-it-works.md

 The VgScrubBar inside controls has a `pointer-events: none;` to avoid clicks on it but it's necessary to create some space between components.
 Of course, if you like, you can remove it and create your own `div` with a `class` and it will do the job too.
 That's the good thing about using custom elements!

-One of the most important things that you need to understand is that all components are not going to work if you don't add a `vg-media` directive to the `video` tag.
-So remember to add at least one `vg-media` on each player.
+One of the most important things that you need to understand is that all components are not going to work if you don't add a `vgMedia` directive to the `video` tag.
+So remember to add at least one `vgMedia` on each player.

 Now you can create your TypeScript file and compile/bundle with your favourite setup.